 The Envoy Air logo is like that laid-back friend who always knows how to make traveling fun.
-No fuss, just a good time.
-It’s like that feeling you get when you find a place at the airport where you can charge your phone, grab a bite to eat, and people-watch.
+There’s no fuss, just a good time.
+It’s like that feeling when you find a place at the airport to charge your phone, grab a bite to eat, and people-watch.
 It’s as if the logo is winking, saying, “You’re going to have a good time.”
 If you’ve ever been to the US, you know that people love their comfort zones, and this logo is one of them.
-Just like the cool new airplanes, this logo has its own style.
+Just like the cool new airplanes, this logo has its style.
 It’s a slice of American life flying through the sky.

 Envoy Air: Brand overview

 Since its inception in 1984 under the name American Eagle Airlines, Envoy Air has grown tremendously and achieved great success.
-As an integral part of the American Airlines Group, Envoy Air has played a crucial role in providing excellent services and has contributed to the overall success of American Airlines.
+As an integral part of the American Airlines Group, Envoy Air has played a crucial role in providing excellent services and has contributed to American Airlines’ overall success.

 Envoy Air was founded in 1984 to expand American Airlines’ regional flights.
 Starting with a small fleet of aircraft, the airline focused on providing reliable and convenient regional air transportation throughout the United States.
 As a wholly owned subsidiary of American Airlines Group, Envoy Air proudly carries the American Eagle brand.